 be resolved.
 The destination address of the reference is stored at ref-addr.

-possible to find out the type of opcode bye accessing the targets' memory
+is possible to find out the type of opcode by accessing the target's

-in doresolve.
-This works for very simple processors, e.g. for 6502 it is
+memory in doresolve.
+This works for very simple processors, e.g. for

-If this method is to difficult, it is possible to store additional
+If this method is too difficult, it is possible to store additional

 information in the resolve structure.